 - Tracer methodology.
 The cornerstone of The Joint Commission survey, the tracer methodology uses actual patients, residents or individuals served as the framework for assessing standards compliance.

 - Individual tracers follow the experience of care for individuals through the entire health care process.

 - System tracers evaluate the integration of related processes and the coordination and communication among disciplines and departments in those processes.
 The system tracers are specific time slots devoted to in-depth discussion and education regarding the use of data in performance improvement (as in core measure performance and the analysis of staffing), medication management, infection control and other current topics of interest to the organization.

 - Medical staff credentialing and privileging (hospitals only)

 - Environment of care session, which includes a building tour

-- Exit conference.
-The survey team presents a written summary of the survey findings.
+- Exit conference, during which the survey team presents a written summary of the survey findings

 After the survey

 Shortly after the survey, an organization’s report of survey findings is posted on the organization’s secure Joint Commission Connect? extranet.
 If an organization does not receive any requirements for improvement (RFIs), the accreditation decision becomes official at the same time that the organization’s summary report is available, and is effective the day after the completion of the survey.
 If an organization receives RFIs, then the organization’s accreditation decision is made after the submission of an acceptable evidence of standards compliance (ESC) report.

 When an organization’s accreditation decision becomes official, it is publicly disclosed.
 The decision will be posted to Quality Check® within one business day of being posted to the extranet.
 Quality Check is the online guide to Joint Commission accredited and certified health care organizations in the United States.